Truro Agricultural Fair

 Goals and Benefits

-Our varied displays provide a venue for the exchange of ideas and experience.
+Our varied displays encourage the exchange of ideas and experience.
 Every fairgoer can learn about local food as well as positive steps each of us can take to help sustain our physical health, land and water resources.
 The fair also creates opportunities for involvement, fosters volunteer service, raises community spirit and benefits the Cape’s economy by offering a venue for the community to market their harvest and appreciate their neighbors’ work.

 A multi-generational event, the Fair celebrates our harvesting history as we focus upon the future health of our community and this glorious sliver of land.
 All, of course, while having fun!